The Relationship Center

 Frequently Asked Questions

-Q: Do I have to be married to go to a marriage and family therapist?
+Q: Do I have to be in a relationship to go to a couples and family therapist?

-A: No. Individuals often seek help from a Relational Therapist to address behavioral problems, relationship issues, or mental and emotional disorders.
+A: No. Individuals often seek help from a couple and family therapist to address behavioral problems, relationship issues, or mental and emotional disorders.
 Individuals may also focus on issues which may be preventing them from being in a relationship or work on issues from a marriage or a relationship that has ended.
 Couples need not be married to seek or benefit from marriage and family therapy.
-Individuals who want to improve themselves and their relationships can benefit.
+Individuals who want to improve themselves and their relationships can benefit as well.

 Q: I've never been to counseling before.
 What should I expect the first session?
 What should I bring?